ludwikbukowski/telemetry_influxdb/README.md

  - `:reporter_name` - unique name for the reporter.
 The purpose is to distinguish between different reporters running in the system.
     One can run separate independent InfluxDB reporters, with different configurations and goals.
  - `:protocol` - :udp or :http.
 Which protocol to use for connecting to InfluxDB.
 Default option is :udp.
  - `:host` - host, where InfluxDB is running.
  - `:port` - port, where InfluxDB is running.
  - `:db` - name of InfluxDB's  instance.
  - `:username` - username of InfluxDB's user that has writes privileges.
  - `:password` - password for the user.
  - `:events` - list of `Telemetry` events' names that we want to send to InfluxDB.
     Each event should be specified by the map with the field `name`, e.g. `%{name: [:sample, :event, :name]}`.
     Event names should be compatible with `Telemetry` events' format.
+    It is also possible to specify an optional list of metadata keys that will be included in the event body and sent to InfluxDB as tags.
+    The list of metadata keys should be specified in the event data with the field `metadata_keys`, e.g. `%{name: [:sample, :event, :name], metadata_keys: [:sample_meta, sample_meta2]}`
- - `:tags` - list of global tags, that will be attached to each reported event.
+ - `:tags` - list of global static tags, that will be attached to each reported event.
 The format is a map, where the key and the value are tag's name and value, respectively.
     Both the tag's name and the value could be atoms or binaries.